Start your search by typing

 November 30, 2024 - May 25, 2025 Curated by Dr. Heng Wu, Curator of Asian Art

-As Leonard Cohen wrote, “there is a crack in everything, that’s how the light gets in.”
+As Leonard Cohen wrote, “There is a crack, a crack in everything.
+That’s how the light gets in.”

 Beauty of Mending features kintsugi, a traditional craft of repairing shattered ceramics with lacquer and gold.
 Showcasing intricately restored pieces by Kintsugi artist Naoko Fukumaru, you are invited to witness the transformation of cracked or flawed items into exquisite works of art.
 The artistry of mending not only highlights the beauty of imperfection but also encourages reflection on resilience and acceptance.
 Complimenting these works will be selected pieces from the AGGV Collection, such as ice-crackle patterned porcelains, and paintings with “accidental” strokes that celebrate this philosophy.
 Join us in exploring how imperfection can reveal unexpected beauty and profound meaning.